ToshioCP/Gtk4-tutorial/gfm/sec27.md

 >             <property name="xalign">0.5</property>
 ~~~

-Each view item has two properties, "gicon" property of GtkImage and "label" property of GtkLabel.
+Two properties "gicon" (property of GtkImage) and "label" (property of GtkLabel) are in the ui files above.
 Because GFileInfo doesn't have properties correspond to icon or filename, the factory uses closure tag to bind "gicon" and "label" properties to GFileInfo information.
-A function `get_icon` gets GIcon the GFileInfo object has.
+A function `get_icon` gets GIcon from the GFileInfo object.
-And a function `get_file_name` gets a filename the GFileInfo object has.
+And a function `get_file_name` gets a filename from the GFileInfo object.

 ~~~C
  1 GIcon *